material flow cost accounting mfca header

 Watch MFCA Webinar

-The software, through simulation and visualization of material flow networks, analyzes a business's production processes and all the associated material and energy flows.
-It then lets you evaluate the results according to both conventional and material flow cost accounting methods.
+By simulating and visualizing material flow networks, the software analyses a company's production processes and all associated material and energy flows.
+The results can then be evaluated according to both conventional and material flow cost accounting.

 Related Topics